 Products that push the limits of innovation and help us manage our personal finance easier and better always excite me.
-Revolut is finally coming in Singapore with its beta launch in recent weeks.
+Revolut has finally launched in Singapore.
 Without further ado, let’s talk about the latest kid in town.

 Over the past two years, I’ve explored and had the opportunity to play around with several fintech products like TransferWise, SoCash and StashAway among many others – and they are always a pleasure to use.

 Some of them are impressive, while others were more pre-mature and more of a testing ground to see where the financial services market is heading towards.

 While banks and larger financial institutions still win when it comes to reputation thanks to many decades of building trust with people, new fintech players bring rapid innovation, cool features and ease of use with their gorgeous user interface on mobile – attributes that appeal to a millennial like me!

 The following content contains a non-sponsored review, but may contain affiliate links.
 For my disclosure policies, please read them here.

 If you haven’t heard of Revolut, they are actually a UK alternative banking app or also dubbed a banking challenger that started operations in July 2015 by two former Credit Suisse and Deutsche Bank investment bankers.
 They announced their expansion to Singapore earlier this year and were granted a Remittance License by the Monetary Authority of Singapore, and will also be operating as a Stored Value Facility holder – which does not require the approval of MAS.

 To date, Revolut has raised about US$340 million in investments from venture backers that include Index Ventures, Ribbit Capital, Balderton Capital and DST Global.
 It claims to have over 6 million customers and processed over 350 million transactions to date.